tandat8503/mcp-reddit/README.md

 - `search_reddit` - Search for content

 ### Step 5: Setup OAuth (For Action Tools)
+1. Use `setup_oauth_smart` to check OAuth status
-1. Use `get_oauth_url` to get authorization URL
+2. Use `setup_oauth_smart` with `mode: "url"` to get authorization URL
-2. Visit URL in browser and authorize
+3. Visit URL in browser and authorize
-3. Copy authorization code from redirect
+4. Copy authorization code from redirect
-4. Use `exchange_oauth_code` to get access token
+5. Use `setup_oauth_smart` with `mode: "exchange"` to get access token

 ### Step 6: Test Action Tools
 After OAuth setup, test authenticated actions: